cloudandthings/cat-terraform-fabric-workspaces/README.md

-# Terraform Microsoft Fabric Workspace
+# Terraform Microsoft Fabric Workspaces

 This Terraform project creates and manages Microsoft Fabric capacities, domains, and workspaces using both the Microsoft Fabric and Azure Resource Manager Terraform providers.